 However, before embarking on any form of dietary change, it is advised to first consult with your doctor, dietician, naturopath or pharmacist.
 If possible, in conjunction with your healthcare professional, set yourself a realistic weight loss goal.
 Don’t put too much pressure on yourself.
 Losing weight should not be a life sentence.
 In fact, make it easy for yourself.
 You could a have series of goals, as achieving one builds on the next.
 And don’t forget the old adage “Failing to plan is planning to fail!”

 During your weight loss journey you might find the rate at which you are losing weight slows or stalls altogether.
 This is perfectly natural as your body’s natural instincts go into survival mode.
 The trick is not to panic or give up.
 Just continue with your new healthy eating habits or perhaps making a slight adjustment will help you breakthrough to the next weight loss stage.

 Tip 1: Consider Time-Restricted (Intermittent) Fasting as a method for losing weight… It is an easy, effective and convenient way for you to burn fat and lose weight.
 Intermittent fasting helps your body shift from using carbohydrates as an energy source to using fat as the energy source.
 Fasting increases circulating levels of human growth hormone, which improves health and longevity.
-Intermittent fasting also helps with insulin resistance, high blood pressure, high LDL (bad) cholesterol and inflammation.
+Intermittent fasting also helps with Insulin resistance, high blood pressure, high LDL (bad) cholesterol and inflammation.
 In fact, the first step in losing weight is to get blood glucose and Insulin levels undeer control.
 One method of intermittent fasting gaining favour is to restrict your eating to a 10 hour window during the day.
 This may mean skipping the traditional early morning breakfast for a meal (breakfast) mid to late morning and having dinner early evening around 6.00 or 7.00 pm.
 This means your daily fasting time is longer, which helps improve both blood glucose levels and Insulin sensitivy.
 Blood glucose and Insulin levels need to be in order for weight loss to occur.

 Importantly, BodyCare Nutrition™ Vitality is not a meal replacement.
 It offers you the flexibility to tailor your food consumption to your own, individual requirements.
 You can use Vitality with a wide range of dietary strategies such as intermittent fasting, Keto, counting points, counting calories or carbohydrates.
 And because low GI Vitality helps control glucose levels, it stops sugar cravings and makes you feel full.
 Vitality’s high protein and fibre levels also assist with this.